 Careers Education, Information, Advice and Guidance (CEIAG) at the school

 CEIAG is given a high profile in the school and there is a clear structure in place for the management of CEIAG.
-The school has a proactive, dedicated and enthusiastic Head of CEIAG who works closely with the Senior Leadership Team, the Learning for Life Coordinator and the Associate Senior Leader in Business and Enterprise.
+The school has a proactive, dedicated and enthusiastic Careers Leader who works closely with the Senior Leadership Team and the Learning for Life Coordinator(L4L).
 In addition, CEIAG is supported by a clerical assistant.
-The school has a long standing but close link with C&K Careers (the matrix Standard accredited specialist careers company). which is based in Huddersfield.
+The school has a long standing but close link with C&K Careers (the matrix Standard accredited specialist careers company), based in Huddersfield.
 C&K Careers provides the school with access to many careers resources and a highly qualified and impartial Careers Adviser.
 There is a Service Delivery Agreement process with C&K Careers which enables systems and processes to be reviewed.

 The school has Careers Resource Centres at each site, as well as a Careers website and VLE where students and parents can access a range of Careers programmes and links.
-The school also carries a wide database of employers and contacts to support CEIAG throughout the school for such events as Year 12 Work Experience, Super Learning Days (three times a year), Higher Education Events and Annual Careers Fair.
-Close links are maintained with local employers (see more below under ‘Employer Engagement’), other schools, training providers, further education colleges and higher education institutions.
+The school also carries a wide database of employers and contacts to support CEIAG throughout the school for such events as Year 12 Work Experience, Super Learning Days (three times a year), Higher Education Events and an Annual Joint Careers Fair with The Brooksbank School.

 Brighouse High School recognises the benefits of outstanding CEIAG as being: